-Another issue that was raised was the following: can a vision-driven institution be successful in its efforts when it is not surrounded by a familial or general culture that is at one with its outlook?
+Another issue that was raised was the following: can a vision-driven institution be successful in its efforts when it is not surrounded by a familial or general culture that is at one with its at one with its outlook?
 That is, what other the social conditions under which such an institution is likely to have a profound impact?